TheDuckAI/DuckTrack/README.md

 - After doing lots of playbacks on macOS, a segfault will occur.
 - Mouse movement is not captured when the current application is using raw input, i.e. video games.
+- OBS may not open in the background properly on some Linux machines.

 ## Things To Do